stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 # Lightning Builds

 Exactly what it says on the tin, for the friends with a penchant for Lightning!
-Lightning offers a great way to cater to multiple damage profiles, rarely sacrificing single target for aoe.
+Lightning offers a great way to cater to multiple damage profiles, rarely sacrificing single target for AoE.
 It also plays differently to the fire builds, placing much more emphasis on {{ site.data.spell.cl }} to generate quickly at high target counts.

 <div class="accordion dungeon-accordion" id="accordion-lightning">
 <div class="card">